 Dementia denotes a group of symptoms which affect memory, thoughts, and communication.
 Dementia typically impacts older adults and occurs due to damaged brain cells that are not able to communicate effectively with each other.
 Alzheimer’s disease is the most common reason for dementia, accounting for around 60 to 80 percent of cases, yet memory loss is not the only symptom of dementia.

 If any older adult you know is experiencing any dementia symptoms, it can be an alarming situation.
-Here is a list of early signs of dementia you can follow:

 One of the most common signs of dementia is that your loved one may not remember recent incidences, such as what they ate in the morning or where they have kept their things.
 These are the symptoms of short term memory loss.